-Opening the Future: A New Model for Open Access Books
+Opening the Future: A Funding Model for Open Access Books

 Funding BPC-free open access book publishing while also broadening library collections through an affordable subscription to closed content.